 China is notorious for its sophisticated instruments of online surveillance, control, and censorship.
-VPN is a great tool against all of that.
+That’s why you should use only the best VPN for China against all of that.
 However, buying the first one that Google throws in your direction may result in disappointment.

 - Prevent your ISP and government agencies from knowing what you’re doing online

 - Let you bypass the Great Firewall to access YouTube, Facebook, Google, and other blocked sites